2013 Cohort - Early Childhood Education (MAE)

 - Spring 2015

-ELEMECML 6221 Analysis and Design in Curriculum for Young Children -- 3 unit(s)
+ELEMECML 6221 Analysis and Design of Curriculum for Young Children -- 3 unit(s)

 Basic assumptions underlying curriculum for young children to prepare students to improve teaching practices and provide direction to future decision making on programs and materials.

 - Summer 2015

 ELEMECML 6205 Technology in Early Childhood Education -- 3 unit(s)

 MEASRES 6205 Educational Research -- 3 unit(s)